acharyaprakash30/ecommerce-website/README.md

 # Ecommerce website

-This project is an eCommerce website with a cart feature, which has been built using the ReactJS library.
+This project is an Ecommerce website with a add to cart feature, which has been built using the ReactJS library.
 It also incorporates the Redux Toolkit, a powerful state management tool, to handle all application state and facilitate API interactions.